How does one perform Tawbah? It’s not difficult at all, from a physical perspective.

 So this is, by Allah’s permission, the way to perform Tawbah.

 A reflection after having discussed all of this – Isn’t it interesting how easy ‘repentance’ is?
 How preposterously simple it is to have one’s sins forgiven and erased?
 How Merciful Allah is!
 And we know that if a person did this Tawbah during their life from their sins, then by Allah’s Mercy, their Hereafter will be good and happy.
 However, if a Muslim died without ever doing this ‘Repentance’ from their sins, then they have no guarantee; Allah may forgive them, or punish them first.

 In conclusion, every sinner – every single one of us – should do our best to turn to Allah and seek forgiveness from Allah.
 Allah is very pleased with the repentance of His servants and is willing to forgive them.
 Instead of feeling complete despair for past sins, we should realize that the door to repentance is open.
 Furthermore, due to the effects of repentance and the change in one’s heart in the process, one may be in a better state after repentance than he was before he committed the sin.
 This was the case, for example, with Prophet Adam.
 He committed a sin, felt remorse, and then he turned turned sincerely to Allah with repentance.
 Thereafter, his faith and belief were better than before.
 Allah says:

 وعصى آدم ربه فغوى – ثم اجتباه ربه فتاب عليه وهدى

 “Thus Adam disobeyed his Lord, and so he went astray.
 Then his Lord chose him, and accepted his repentance, and gave him guidance.”
 (20:121-122)

-And really, this is true.
-As Ibn al-Qayyim said, one of the righteous predecessors said:
+As Ibn al-Qayyim, one of the righteous predecessors, said:

-I ask Allah to make you and me from those who continually do Tawbah to Him, and have humility, for that is the key to success in this world & the next.
+I ask Allah to make you and me from those who continually do Tawbah to Him, and have humility, for that is the key to success in this world and the next.